 • 1L of alcoholic beverage.

-• Goods up to a value of US$800 (returning residents who have been out of the country for at least 48 hours; this limit is applicable once in a 30-day period and is reduced to US$200 for travellers who have already used the allowance or have been out of the USA for less than 48 hours).
+• Goods up to a value of US$800 (returning residents who have been out of the country for at least 48 hours; this limit is applicable once every 30 days and is reduced to US$200 for travellers who have already used the allowance or have been out of the USA for less than 48 hours).

 Travellers arriving from certain Caribbean and Latin American countries may import up to 2L of alcoholic beverages, as long as at least 1L was produced in one of the applicable countries.